-If you primarily eat organic food, you can lower your risk of developing cancer by 25 percent according to an October 2018 study from the Institut National de la Sante et de la Recherche Medicale in France.
+If you primarily eat organic food, you can lower your risk of developing cancer by 25% according to a study from the Institut National de la Sante et de la Recherche Medicale in France.
 The comprehensive study analyzed the diets of about 69,000 French adults.
-Researchers also determined that participants who followed an organic diet had a 73 percent lower risk of developing non-Hodgkin lymphoma and 21 percent lower risk for postmenopausal breast cancer.
+Researchers also determined that participants who followed an organic diet had a 73% lower risk of developing non-Hodgkin lymphoma and 21% lower risk for postmenopausal breast cancer.
 Even those who ate a lower-quality diet that was still organic were less likely to develop cancer compared to people who didn't eat organic.

 Don't eat dinner late